magi-1/FinNetworks/README.md

 # FinNetworks

 Trying my hand at financial markets.
-This is a work in progress, hoping to familiarize myself with full stack data science through this projcet.
+This is a work in progress, I am hoping to familiarize myself with full stack data science through this projcet.
 Think Airflow, Dask, Amazon AWS, etc. In terms of a rough class structure my plan is something like: portfolio -> API -> Research Suite(Backtester and portfolio analysis) -> abstract model class that plugs into everything allowing for quick prototyping of new strategies.
 Once this is in place then I will focus on the engineering/implimentation side of things using the aforementioned frameworks.

 ## References